Lobby + 1st Floor

-Also located on Charleston Place lobby floor are two restaurants and a bar where you can lavish in fresh culinary cuisine of the lowcountry.
-The Thoroughbred Club is the bar which opens either at 4 or 5pm depending on the day and has wheelchair access via a ramp on the right.
+Also located on the Charleston Place lobby floor are two restaurants and a bar where you can lavish in the fresh culinary cuisine of the Lowcountry.
+The Thoroughbred Club is the bar that opens either at 4 or 5pm depending on the day and has wheelchair access via a ramp on the right.
 Across the way is the Palamento Café which is open for breakfast and lunch and has an outdoor patio; brunch is served on Saturday and Sunday.
 Around the corner from the café is the fine dining restaurant called the Charleston Grill.
 Every evening both the restaurant and the bar provide live music for guests to enjoy.
 The rest of the ground floor is dedicated to the Shops at Charleston Place.
-No restroom is available at either of the two restaurants or bar.
-Instead there is one for all of these places including touring guests in the lobby.
-In the woman’s bathroom there were two stall, one was slightly bigger with grab bars.
+No restroom is available at either of the two restaurants or bars.
+Instead, there is one for all of these places including touring guests in the lobby.
+In the woman’s bathroom, there were two stalls, one was slightly bigger with grab bars.

-Together on the same floor is the Spa at Charleston Place as well as the pool and hot-tub.
+Together on the same floor is the Spa at Charleston Place as well as the pool and hot tub.
 The pool is a combination of salt and natural water and has a pool lift.
-The hot-tub does not have lift.
-The pool and hot-tub are actually indoors though it’s hard to forget with all the windows and the retractable rooftop.
+The hot tub does not have a lift.
+The pool and hot tub are indoors though it’s hard to forget with all the windows and the retractable rooftop.
 An outdoor patio area with more lounge chairs is just through a set of doors.
-To get to the pool you actually enter through the spa via a couple of glass doors.
+To get to the pool you enter through the spa via a couple of glass doors.
 The spa has many services and the staff helps to make you feel comfortable.
 The pedicure chairs are exceptionally high so let the staff know of your physical ability to see how they can accommodate.
-The massage tables can be automatically lowered for an easier transfer.
+The massage tables can be automatically lowered for easier transfer.

 Roll-In Shower Rooms

 - 302 = Deluxe King

 - 528 = Deluxe Double (2 Double Beds)